TM-C0M8U570RZ/ndexec/README.md

 Visibility of the penis is disabled by default.
 To enable it, run ndexec with `--honoo-rocket` for the canon design with a canine penis or `--honoo-mushroom` if you don't like animal cocks and want a human one.
 You can even use `--soft` if you prefer a flaccid/sheathed penis.
 Honoo only appears if you pass the age verification anyway.
+To build, you need to install tmcSdk.
+Prebuilt deb can be found here: https://github.com/TM-C0M8U570RZ/libTmcSdkCore/releases